 Suppose you’ve been in an incident and you’re fairly certain that it wasn’t your fault.
 You should inform your insurance provider of the car accident and provide plenty of detail and evidence about what happened, particularly if it proves that it was not your fault.
 Your insurance company will then work with the other party’s insurer to determine who was at fault for the accident and, therefore, which insurer must pay the repair costs of any damage caused.

 If you are deemed to be at fault, you would need to pay the excess for your damages claim.
-However, if you don’t have car insurance, you may be liable to pay for all repair or replacement expenses of the other driver’s vehicle, as well any personal injury claim made if the other party has been injured as a result.
+However, if you don’t have car insurance, you may be liable to pay for all repair or replacement expenses of the other driver’s vehicle.

-On the other hand, if you believe the other party contributed toward the accident, you have the right to dispute the claim outcome.
+On the other hand, if you believe the other party contributed toward the accident, you have the right to dispute the claim outcome using your insurer’s dispute resolution process.